-The horn button 1 is fitted on the combination switch on the left.
+Horn button 1 is fitted on the left side of the handlebar.

-- Horn button > in neutral position

-- Horn button

-pressed The horn is operated in this position.
+- The horn button > is in the basic position - The horn button ► is pressed The horn is operated in this position.

 6.5 Switches on the right side of the handlebar